flixtkc/Unsupervised-Segmentation-for-Autonomous-Driving-Cars/README.md

 ```
 ##### config_data_collection.yaml:

 This file contains all the settings that define the data collection phase.
+Especially the resolution settings are key in determining how well the segmentation model will perform.
 ##### collector.py:

 This file specifies all the collector functions.
 It also includes configurations for logging to Weights & Biases (wandb), which is set to False by default.